 To submit your own Open Letter to be considered for publication on the site, email 500-1000 words to: email@example.com.
 The letters can be on any topic.
 Feel free to use humor.
 Intelligent rants are welcome, too.
-We only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.
+I only ask that you write to someone you care for (feel free to change their names), and that you write with honesty, empathy and passion.

 Click Here to read two of Baldwin's letters: “Open Letter to My Sister Angela Davis” and “Open Letter to my Nephew.”
 Also see Ta-Nehisi Coates' book, Between the World and Me and Claudia Rankine's call for open letters in The Rumpus.